-A defence personnel cannot take the UPSC civil services while in service.
+Defence personnel cannot take the UPSC Civil Services Exam while in service.
 However, a short service commissioned (SSC) officer in the army can take the exam if he has less than two years of service left and satisfies all the other eligibility conditions of the UPSC CSE.
-Also, ex-servicemen can also take the exam provided they satisfy all the eligibility conditions.
+Also, ex-servicemen can take the exam provided they fulfil all the eligibility conditions.
 The government also gives certain concessions to ex-servicemen in the age criterion.
 Read on to know more about ex-servicemen quota in UPSC.

 The term Ex-servicemen in the context of UPSC CSE exam is defined in the Ex-servicemen (Re-employment in Civil Services and Posts) Rules, 1979 which have been amended from time to time.

-- Ex-servicemen who have been dismissed or discharged on account of misconduct or inefficiency are not eligible to take the concessions available to ex-servicemen.
+- However, those who have been dismissed/discharged from service on reasons of misconduct or inefficiency are not eligible for the age relaxation in the UPSC IAS exam.

-- Ex-servicemen who have been released due to physical disability attributable to military service, or who have been released due to invalidment are also eligible for the age limit concession.
-Disabled servicemen have no cap on the number of permissible attempts.
+- Disabled servicemen have no cap on the number of permissible attempts.
 They can take the exam as long as they don’t cross the upper age limit.

 - Commissioned Officers (ECOs/SSCOs) who have been released on their own accord are not eligible to take the concession.